What, when, and where? -- Self-Supervised Spatio-Temporal Grounding in Untrimmed Multi-Action Videos from Narrated Instructions: Experiments

 \subsection{Comparison with state-of-the-art methods}

-(i) \textbf{Spatio-temporal grounding in untrimmed video:} We first compare the proposed method to other approaches designed for either spatial or temporal grounding in Table \ref{tab:st_long}.
-It shows that the proposed method improves over the other baselines demonstrating the model's ability to incorporate global (temporal) and local (spatial) representations.
-Further, models without specific loss designs for spatial grounding (MIL-NCE\cite{miech2020end}, CLIP\cite{radford2021learning}) show good mAP scores but lower pointing game accuracy.
-Out of the two weakly supervised methods, GLIP\cite{li2022grounded} and RegionCLIP\cite{zhong2022regionclip}), trained with aligned image-text, RegionCLIP show significantly better performance in this setting, while both perform in a similar range in the spatial grounding scenario (see Table~\ref{tab:spatial}) with GLIP even outperforming RegionCLIP on the V-HICO dataset.
-We attribute this behavior to the fact that RegionCLIP is rather able to distinguish frames with relevant queries from background frames than GLIP, leading to better temporal localization.
-Note that supervised spatio-temporal grounding approaches \cite{yang2022tubedetr,jin2022embracing} are not directly applicable in this evaluation since such methods assume the given text query to be ground-truth.
-The model must distinguish the correct text query from a pool of action lists.
-We include an evaluation setting in the supplement where the GT-text queries were provided.
+(i) \textbf{Spatio-temporal grounding in untrimmed video:} We first compare the proposed method with other approaches designed for spatial or temporal grounding in Table \ref{tab:st_long}.
+It shows that models without specific loss designs for spatial grounding (MIL-NCE~\citep{miech2020end}, CLIP~\citep{radford2021learning}) show good mAP scores but lower pointing game accuracy.
+Out of the two weakly supervised methods, GLIP~\citep{li2022grounded} and RegionCLIP~\citep{zhong2022regionclip}), trained with aligned image-text, RegionCLIP show significantly better performance in this setting, while both perform in a similar range in the spatial grounding scenario (see Table~\ref{tab:spatial}).
+We attribute this behavior to the fact that RegionCLIP distinguishes frames with relevant queries better from background than GLIP, leading to better temporal localization.
+We finally compare the strong baseline MIL-NCE+RegionCLIP, which combines two approaches specialized in temporal and spatial aspects, to our task.
+It shows that the proposed method improves over all other baselines underlining the need to incorporate global (temporal) and local (spatial) representations.